Is guacamole okay for diabetics at Chipotle?

 So, can individuals with diabetes enjoy Chipotle’s guac

 Certainly!
-Let’s make this a more approachable guide tailored for those mindful of their health.
+Let’s make this a more approachable guide tailored for those mindful of their well-being.

 Portion Perfection: Keep it real with a moderate serving—around two tablespoons (roughly a quarter cup).
 You can use the portion cup they provide, or if you’re feeling bold, ask for an even smaller scoop.